Myanmar's earthquake death toll jumps to more than 1,000 as more bodies recovered from the rubble

 China and Russia are the largest suppliers of weapons to Myanmar's military, and were among the first to step in with humanitarian aid.

-A 37-member team from the Chinese province of Yunnan reached the city of Yangon early Saturday with earthquake detectors, drones and other supplies, the official Xinhua news agency reported.

-Russia’s emergencies ministry dispatched two planes carrying 120 rescuers and supplies, according to a report from the Russian state news agency Tass.
+China said it has sent more than 135 rescue personnel and experts along with supplies like medical kits and generators, and pledged some $13.8 million in emergency humanitarian aid.
+Russia’s Emergencies Ministry said it had flown in 120 rescuers and supplies.

-India sent a search and rescue team and a medical team as well as provisions, while Malaysia’s foreign ministry said the country will send 50 people on Sunday to help identify and provide aid to the worst-hit areas.
+India also sent a search and rescue team and a medical team and Malaysia said it would send 50 people on Sunday.

-South Korea announced it would provide $2 million worth of humanitarian aid to Myanmar through international organizations to support recovery efforts.
-The Foreign Ministry added that Seoul would closely monitor the situation and consider additional support if needed.
+South Korea said it would provide $2 million worth of humanitarian aid through international organizations, and the U.N. allocated $5 million to start relief efforts.

-The Trump administration's cuts to the United States Agency for International Development have already forced the United Nations and non-governmental organizations to cut many programs in Myanmar.

-AP writers Jerry Harmer and Grant Peck in Bangkok and Tong-hyung Kim in Seoul, South Korea, contributed to this report.
+AP writers Jerry Harmer and Grant Peck in Bangkok, Simina Mistreanu in Taipei, Tong-hyung Kim in Seoul, South Korea, and Jon Gambrell in Dubai, United Arab Emirates contributed to this report.

 Credit: AP